 “When officers make an arrest supported by probable cause to hold for a serious offense and they bring the suspect to the station to be detained in custody, taking and analyzing a cheek swab of the arrestee’s DNA is, like fingerprinting and photographing, a legitimate police booking procedure that is reasonable under the Fourth Amendment.”

-Justice Scalia authored the dissent and was joined by Justice Ginsberg, Sotomayor and Kagan.
-Justice Scalia wrote in a biting dissent that the “asssertion that DNA is being taken, not to solve crimes, but to identify those in the State’s custody, taxes the credulity of the credulous.”
-Scalia wrote further that the majorities logic only makes sense to those who know nothing about how DNA testing works.
-Scalia askes, “But why are the ‘privacy-related concerns’ not also ‘weighty’ when an intrusion into the body is at stake?”
+Justice Scalia authored the dissent and was joined by Justice Ginsberg, Sotomayor, and Kagan.
+Justice Scalia wrote in a biting dissent that the “assertion that DNA is being taken, not to solve crimes, but to identify those in the State’s custody, taxes the credulity of the credulous.”
+Scalia wrote further that the majority’s logic only makes sense to those who know nothing about how DNA testing works.
+Scalia asks, “But why are the ‘privacy-related concerns’ not also ‘weighty’ when an intrusion into the body is at stake?”

-Scalia calls the Indentity rational a scam as the DNA is not processed under the Maryland Statute until the first arraignment which weeks if not months after arrest.
-This invalids the majorities arguements for concerns of law enforcement such as Risk to law enforcement and jail staff; Risk of flight after bail and the proper determination of bail and risk to the public.
-That only leaves freeing the innocent which the comparing DNA database does not even cover as it only stores DNA in unsolved cases not in cases with convictions.
+Scalia calls the Identity rational a scam as the DNA is not processed under the Maryland Statute until the first arraignment which weeks if not months after arrest.
+This invalids the majority’s arguments for concerns of law enforcement such as Risk to law enforcement and jail staff; Risk of flight after bail the proper determination of bail and risk to the public.
+That only leaves freeing the innocent which the comparing DNA database does not even cover as it only stores DNA in unsolved cases, not in cases with convictions.
 Further, the DNA of arrested and convicted felons is not even checked with the newly arrested’s DNA sample, so it in fact has nothing to do with identity.
 In fact under Maryland law using DNA in this manner would be a felony in and of itself.
-In fact it took the Maryland crime lab over 4 months to test the DNA and upload it to the FBI DNA database!?!
+In fact, it took the Maryland crime lab over 4 months to test the DNA and upload it to the FBI DNA database!?!

 In conclusion, Scalia summarizes:

 All I can say is WOW!
-Scalia is the hero of those who fight intellectually dishonest jurisprudence otherwise know as results oriented justice.
+Scalia is the hero of those who fight fights intellectually dishonest jurisprudence otherwise known as results-oriented justice.